-ECHA notes that in the RSS for the Hyallela test read-across from L4, the Registrant(s) states that the NOEC in the test of ≥68 mg/kg dw exceeds the organic carbon solubility of the test substance, which they calculate to be 36 mg/kg.
-While ECHA appreciates the lack of effects in that study, ECHA does not agree that sediment toxicity is as straightforward as you suggest, i.e. that only the amount of organic carbon (OC) is relevant for assessing the intrinsic toxicity of a substance in sediment.
-The test is designed as a bioassay, and therefore reflects what is occurring in the whole system, composed of sediment, overlying water and pore water.
-There is a progressive aging and dynamic equilibrium between the three phases, which can be skewed one way or the other depending on the characteristics of the chemical, water, sediment and overall test system.
+As mentioned above ECHA does not agree with your rationale for determining system saturation in a sediment toxicity test with Hyallela.
+In the RSS, you state that the NOEC in the test of ≥68 mg/kg dw exceeds the organic carbon solubility of the test substance, which they calculate to be 36 mg/kg.
+While ECHA appreciates the lack of effects in that study, ECHA does not agree that sediment toxicity is as straightforward as you suggests, i.e. that only the organic carbon (OC) is relevant for assessing the intrinsic toxicity in sediment.
+The test is designed as a bioassay, and therefore reflects what is occurring in the whole system composed of sediment, overlying water and porewater.
+There is a progressive aging and a dynamic equilibrium between the three phases, which can be skewed one way or the other depending on the characteristics of the chemical, water, sediment and overall test system.
 This is aside from the influences of uptake in the animals and their actual behaviour and biology.
 Therefore while a chemical may exceed the theoretical OC solubility, this does not mean the concentrations spiked into the system above such a value could not exist in the environment.